thermofisherlsms/iapi/CONTRIBUTING.md

 #
 Thank you for your interest in contributing to this repository!
-At this time we are not accepting contributions, and pull requests made to this repository will be closed and/or canceled.
+Contributions are not generally accepted, but may be considered on a case-by-case basis.